 - Wow, cool tip.
 Now the easy part starts.

 - Concrete floors that were never treated should be acid etched first.
 We stopped using toxic muriatic acid which corrodes the un-corrodible.
 Still, with this friendly product, we wear gloves and goggles!!
 Work the etching solution with a brush for a broom pole.
 If using real acid, remember, never add water to acid, only add the acid to the water.
 After that process, wetting the floor with a mop is important.
 Test your drain first!
 Let to dry fully.
 If you have a concrete floor that has never been treated, it needs a masonry primer,and although I’m not a big believer in paint-primer in one this has high ratings.

-- For all types of floors, use a quality primer for good bonding of the floor paint.
+- For all types of floors, along with a high quality floor paint, use a quality primer for good bonding of the floor paint.
 Are there any water (or other) stains?
 Water stains will bleed through many coats of paints that are not designed to block stains.

 - Clean in this order: vacuum then mop, then on your hands and knees use a damp cloth in corners.
 You want to get 99% because everything you leave on the floor will m

-- ake it’s way to the paint bucket and get spread around.
+- Make it’s way to the paint bucket and get spread around.
 This will lead to paint chipping in time.

 - Caulk/fill cracks after cleaning and priming.
 Large gaps should be filled with a special floor crack filler.
 A good option is tubes of cement caulk.
 Crack fillers may need to be primed (check the product you buy), but caulk generally does not need to be primed.
 Next, select your paint but a big warning…

 - DO NOT USE EXTERIOR PAINTS INDOORS: They are very toxic and harmful for months.